Meet the Team

 Phil has spent the majority of his life in pursuit of outdoor thrills.
 After he moved west in his twenties he became an active rock climber, spending summers climbing on Yosemite’s granite walls and bagging peaks in the Sierra.
 He began a professional photography career during that time, shooting articles and ads for climbing magazines, and in subsequent years moved into the photographic mainstream with corporate and editorial assignments of all sorts.
 Cycling soon grew as one of his major passions, and he eventually became involved with organized cycling tours, assisting with promotion and route creation.
 After some years running a digital imaging business in Portland, he recently retired and now spends most of his time trying to catch up to his partner Alice (below) when they’re on their bikes on Oregon’s back roads.

-Jodi Johnson, Tent and Porter Spoke
+Caitlin Lewis, Tent and Porter Spoke

 Alice Bonham, Activities and Historian Spoke

 A native Oregonian and the only girl in a family with five boys, Alice learned early on how to get into mischief – and (usually) get out of it.
 She also realized that being a tomboy was a whole lot of fun, and took to it at every opportunity.
 Alice looks forward to her next adventure as BRNW’s “Director of Fun,” as she’s finally discovered the perfect fit for her antics and activities.
 When she’s not pedaling down the road, Alice is likely to be found developing websites and graphic design projects, or spending time with her partner, Phil, who has a keen sense of direction.
 Otherwise, you’ll probably find her foraging through the pantry for dark chocolate.